abaeyens/image-processing/RCJ_2014/README.md

 2. Install the raspicam library
 ----------------------------------------
-Follow Emil Valkov's instructions in his README https://github.com/robidouille/robidouille/blob/master/raspicam_cv/README but replace in step 3 before running the 'make' command the following files with those in my repository:
+Follow Emil Valkov's instructions in his [README](https://github.com/robidouille/robidouille/blob/master/raspicam_cv/README) but replace in step 3 before running the 'make' command the `RaspiCamCV.c` file by that in my repository.
-* `RaspiCamCV.c`
-* `Makefile`

 3. Compile the C++ program
 ----------------------------------------